1959 Targa Florio: Race

+Championship and Legacy

-As the 1956 Targa was not part of the 1956 World Sportscar Championship, due to 1955 being a one-off replacement for the cancelled Carrera Panamericana and the Mille Miglia being the Italian round until cancelled after 1957, it was the 1959 Targa that saw the first win in the World Sportscar Championship for Porsche, with the pairing of Edgar Barth/Seidel.
-They took an impressive victory, with their 718 RSK completing 14 laps, covering 626.343 miles in just over 11 hours of racing, averaging a speed of 56.737 mph.
+As the 1956 Targa was not part of the 1956 World Sportscar Championship, due to 1955 being a one-off replacement for the cancelled Carrera Panamericana and the Mille Miglia being the Italian round until cancelled after 1957, it was the 1959 Targa that saw the first Porsche win in the World Sportscar Championship, with the pairing of Edgar Barth/Seidel.
+They took an impressive victory, with their Porsche 718 RSK completing 14 laps, covering 626.343 miles in just over 11 hours of racing, averaging a speed of 56.737 mph.
 Second place went to Stuttgart locals Eberhard Mahle, Paul-Ernst Strähle and Herbert Linge in an older private works-supported Porsche 550 RS, albeit 20 mins adrift.
-The podium was completed by another works Porsche, this time a 356A Carrera of Antonio Pucci and Huschke von Hanstein who were further 9 mins behind, the first GT car to finish.
-Surprisingly, the fourth car home, a private works-supported 356 further 4+ minutes behind, was driven by the same crew that finished second.
+The podium was completed by another works Porsche, this time a GT-class 356A Carrera of Antonio Pucci and Huschke von Hanstein who were further 9 mins behind, the first GT car to finish.
+Surprisingly, the fourth car home, a private works-supported 356 further 4+ minutes behind, was driven by the same three-man crew that finished second.

-After finishing 3rd in the 1959 12 Hours of Sebring, the Targa result meant Porsche took the lead in the 1959 World Sportscar Championship standing, with 12 points, over 8 for Ferrari.
+After finishing 3rd in the 1959 12 Hours of Sebring, the Targa result meant Porsche took the lead in the 1959 World Sportscar Championship standing, with 12 points, over 8 for Sebring-winner Ferrari.
 This was the first time Ferrari had not topped the standings since March 1957.
-After a 2nd place at the end of the season in which only the best 3 results were counted, Porsche was tied in points with Ferrari.
+After a 2nd place at the 1959 RAC Tourist Trophy in a season in which only the best 3 of 5 results were counted, Porsche was tied in points with Ferrari despite running only half the engine size, and not 12 but only 4 cylinders.

 Official Classification

-Edgar Barth and Wolfgang Seidel won the race driving a Porsche 718 RSK similar to the example pictured above.

 Class Winners are in Bold text.
-All cars had to complete the full distance of 14 laps.
+All cars had to complete the full distance of 14 laps of 72km each for 1008km in total.